SilverMonkeyGmbH/ops_docs/Installation.rst

 IIS Modules
 ^^^^^^^^^^^

-The AspNetCoreModule module needs to be activated for this module.
+The AspNetCoreModule module needs to be activated for this application.

 Database